dcastro/haskell-flatbuffers/notes.md

 * `bool`/numeric types - cannot be null/missing.
   * `bool`/numeric types have default values (configurable), which the user should be able to select.
 * structs *can* be null/missing.
   * nested stucts *can't* be null/missing.
-When a struct contains nested structs, either the whole thing is null, or it isn't/
+When a struct contains nested structs, either the whole thing is null, or it isn't.
   * structs don't have default values, but its fields do.
   * structs can only contain: numeric fields, boolean, unions???